Eddie-Rose/206Assignment3/README.md

 Tatai helps teach moari numbers

-In this zip file there should be 8 things:
+In this zip file there should be 10 things:

-A runnable jar file named "Assignment3.jar"
+A runnable jar file named "Project.jar"
 A README file
 A 'Src' folder which includes the source code for the application A 'MaoriNumbers' folder which includes a script file called 'Go.sh' run by our application